Margaret Molloy: #WearingIrish

-In early 2016, Molloy launched #WearingIrish to promote Irish fashion by inviting friends to wear garments or accessories by Irish designers during the month of March, and to post their photos on social media using the hashtag #WearingIrish.
+In early 2016, Molloy launched #WearingIrish to promote Irish fashion by inviting friends to wear garments or accessories by Irish designers during March, and to post their photos on social media using the hashtag #WearingIrish.
 The platform exposes Ireland's talented fashion designers to new markets, showcasing the originality and skill of Irish design on the global stage.
-Molloy states, "as a marketer, I am fascinated by the possibilities that social media provides for ordinary citizens to show their support for brands and causes.
+Molloy states, "As a marketer, I am fascinated by the possibilities that social media provides for ordinary citizens to show their support for brands and causes.
 Connecting all three interests — fashion, marketing, and Irish heritage — I saw an opportunity for people to come together on social media to support Irish designers."
 In 2019, Molloy and #WearingIrish were featured in a Nationwide special on RTÉ One, Ireland's most watched TV channel.

 Some of the brands selected to participate in Wearing Irish: Aine, Triona, Dubarry, Helen Steele.

-Awards and honors
+Awards and honours

 Molloy received the 2017 B2B Marketer of the Year award (The Drum).
-In April 2019, along with leading names in the advertising and marketing industry, Margaret was profiled on How I Got Here: 7 Ad Industry Origin Stories.
-Other accolades include Image Magazine's "Overseas Irish Business Woman of the Year (2017), IrishCentral's 2018 Creativity and Arts Award in Fashion and Design, Top 50 Power Women, and Top 100 Irish Americans in Business.
-She was recognized by Forbes as one of the top 10 CMOs on Twitter (@MargaretMolloy).
 Molloy was also listed by Richtopia as one of the Top 100 Chief Marketing Officers internationally.
-In November 2019, she was honored by the Douglas Hyde Foundation.
-The next year, in 2020, her peers voted her the 2020 Top 100 Marketer OnCon Icon Award.
-That same year, she was named a Marketing Society Fellow.
-In 2022, she was recognized as a Top 20 Most Important Women in Marketing 2022, as well as LinkedIn Top 15 Voices in Marketing & Advertising.
-For her contributions to the technology sector, she was included in the "Silicon Valley 50" award.
+In November 2019, she was honoured by the Douglas Hyde Foundation.